Backbase/backbase.github.io/_posts/2023-09-29-the-better-way-ruby-gems.md

 ### **2.** Using Ruby Gems.

-So far you’ve managed to have multiple versions of Ruby and set different versions for different repositories.
+You’ve managed to have multiple versions of Ruby and set different versions for different repositories.
 Now, we’re set to use Ruby Gems.

 Ruby Gems is a package manager, responsible for distributing Ruby programs and libraries.
 Programs such as Cocoapods and Fastlane.